truemagic-coder/solana-agent-app/README.md

 * Solana Agent's parallel tool calling and automatic AI tool choice is superior than using any LLM completion API with tool usage from any provider
 * Solana Agent is an opinionated framework with one way to do things to keep things simple
 * Solana Agent is written in Python the most popular language on GitHub and in the AI field

+### Caveats
+* Due to rate-limiting on the X Basic plan - the bot only checks every 5 minutes and returns the latest 10 responses for reply

 ## Local Dev